lacework/terraform-kubernetes-agent/examples/custom-server-url/README.md

-# Default Kubernetes Deployment
+# Kubernetes Deployment w/ Custom Server URL

-This example will generate a Kubernetes DaemonSet and Secret configuration for deploying the Lacework Datacollector Agent.
+This example shows how to customize Server URL of the Lacework Datacollector Agent.

 ```hcl
 provider "kubernetes" {}